 In the episode — which went through a major rewrite — the Enterprise discovers a Lord Bobby who claims to be from the nineteenth century.

-However, the Enterprise is caught in a sort of tractor beam and being pulled to the vessel.
+However, the Enterprise is caught in a sort of tractor beam and being pulled toward the vessel.
 Uhura attempts to communicate, but all she gets back is a nineteenth-century folksong.

 From the computer, the crew learn that the Niobe is an old prototype equipped with a doomsday device to prevent it from falling into enemy hands.
 It was attacked and disabled by the Klingons.